Carlo Labruzzi, a painter who travelled with Sir Richard Colt Hoare - Outer wall of the enclosure of S. Sofia

 The original bell tower collapsed in 1688 because of a major earthquake and it was rebuilt in a new location, more distant from the church.
 It retains a Latin inscription which celebrated the construction of the old bell tower in the XIth century.

 Arechis founded a Benedictine nunnery adjoining the church.
 It was headed by his sister.
 Eventually the nuns were replaced by monks who in the XIIth century built the current cloister which retains some elements of the old one.
 A beautiful ancient capital was used for the well.
 The arches have a rather Moorish design.

 Columns of the cloister

 The cloister was built by using some ancient columns and others which were made at the time.
 These columns were small in size and in many other medieval cloisters (e.g. S. Paolo fuori le Mura and Abbazia di Fossanova) similar columns were used in pairs.
-At S. Sofia instead a pulvino, a piece in the form of a truncated pyramid and a typical Byzantine architectural element, was utilized to bridge the gap between the size of the columns and that of the arches they supported.
+In S. Sofia instead a pulvino, a piece in the form of a truncated pyramid and a typical Byzantine architectural element, was utilized to bridge the gap between the size of the columns and that of the arches they supported.

 "Pulvini" of the cloister

-Pulvini of the shape of those at S. Sofia are very unusual: their long sizes were decorated with scenes whereas the short ones in some instances housed a head, as that shown in the image used as background for this page, or a saint.
+Pulvini of the shape of those in S. Sofia are very unusual: their long sizes were decorated with scenes whereas the short ones in some instances housed a head, as that shown in the image used as background for this page, or a saint.
 Art historians have identified style similarities among three groups of pulvini which have therefore been attributed to a Master of the Elephants, a Master of the Dragons and a Master of the Months.
 Most likely they were Benedictine monks.

 "Pulvini" of the cloister